-We will begin to understand Art through Art History, the Elements & Principles of Art & Design, Art Evaluation, Vocabulary and Self-Discovery.
-The biggest goal of the year is to tap into our personal creativity and explore how to move ideas from our heads to a piece of work.
-An integral aspect of Art is problem solving and we will learn Design Thinking to aid in the implementation of our artistic goals.
+We will begin to understand Art through the Elements & Principles of Art & Design, Art Evaluation, Vocabulary and Self-Discovery.
+An integral aspect of Art is problem solving and we will employ brainstorm and creative processes to aid in the exploration and manifestation of our artistic goals.

 Being an artist often requires us to try new things and extend ourselves.
 The exciting part is making the choice of how we express our ideas and our craft.
 The Art classroom will remain a safe place to take risks, share pieces of ourselves and discover our artistic talents.
 Not everyone will excel at every art process.
 Most importantly, we will all participate, listen and support one another to cultivate a safe environment to create.

 Classroom Assignments 25%